-- The insulation strength of the cable is higher than the max. system voltage or - there is a distance of at least 100 mm between wiring and electrically conductive parts or - connectors must be furnished with additional insulation. - Avoid mechanical stress on the cell/battery terminals.
-Protect cables with large cross-sections using cable ties and cable clamps.
+- The insulation strength of the cable is higher than the max. system voltage - There is a distance of at least 100 mm between wiring and electrically conductive parts - Connectors must be furnished with additional insulation - Avoid mechanical stress on the cell/battery terminals.
+Protect cables with large cross-sections using cable ties and cable clamps